-Many people believe that the term “shared custody” refers to physical custody, which is where the children reside.
-Although it is certainly not unheard of for judges to order a 50-50 physical custody division, if it is in the best interest of the children, such Parental Responsibility Allocation arrangements are rare unless the parties are committed to making it work.
+Many people believe that the term “joint custody” refers to physical custody, which is where the children reside.
+Although it is certainly not unheard of for judges to order a 50-50 division of parenting time, such Parental Responsibility Allocation arrangements are rare unless the parties are committed to making it work.

-Illinois law is largely silent on the presumption of shared or joint custody, although most judges prefer that the parents share parenting responsibilities and decisions to the greatest extent possible.
+Illinois law is silent on the presumption of “joint custody,” although most judges prefer that the parents share parenting responsibilities and decisions to the greatest extent possible.
 However, before the shared-or-sole question can be answered, there are some important preliminary matters to resolve.

 Parental Alienation Syndrome

-As a general rule, divorce always harms the parent-child relationship, to some extent.
-And, since a sustainable shared custody arrangement is based on co-parenting, parental alienation syndrome is a significant roadblock in this area.
+As a general rule, divorce usually harms the parent-child relationship to some extent.
+Since a sustainable shared custody arrangement is based on co-parenting, parental alienation syndrome (“PAS”) is a significant roadblock in this area.

 Extreme cases often make the headlines.
 In the autumn of 2015, in a case from nearby Minnesota, a woman was arrested and charged with three counts of felony deprivation of parental rights for her alleged involvement in a bizarre child kidnapping scheme.
 After a court awarded custody of two teenage girls to an allegedly abusive father (allegations which he denies and a court-ordered expert could not substantiate), the mother supposedly arranged for the girls to go into hiding on a remote property owned by a woman with connections to the Protective Parent Movement.

 PAS is normally not that overt, but it is just as dangerous.
 In a nutshell, it involves the effort of one parent to undercut the parental role of the other parent.
 Signs of PAS include:

 - Withholding Visitation: Mother may tell Father that “Susie cannot come this weekend because she has